yowcow/my-itamae/README.md

 My Itamae
 =========

-My configuration management.
+My configuration management for Ubuntu 16.04.

 PREREQUISITE
 ------------

-If one needs to build `nodes/common.json`, and Go environment is **not** ready, have [vim-ver](https://github.com/yowcow/vim-ver/releases) (v1.0.0 or later) executable somewhere in `$PATH`.
+If I need to build `nodes/common.json`, and Go environment is **not** ready, have [vim-ver](https://github.com/yowcow/vim-ver/releases) (v1.0.0 or later) executable somewhere in `$PATH`.

 HOW TO USE